 Maintain Nearby Streams, Ditches, and Storm Drains.
-Local flooding can often be caused by brush and other debris blocking drainage ways and culverts.
-Although this is not a major problem for Little Joe Creek itself, debris can block bar ditches and storm sewer inlets and must be kept free of debris.
+Local flooding can often be caused by brush and other debris blocking drainage ways and culverts, bar ditches and storm sewer inlets and must be kept free of debris.
 Residents and property owners should do their part in keeping inlets and drainage ways clear of brush and debris.
 Do not attempt to clear debris during a flood event.

 Correct Sanitary Sewer Backup Problems.
-Sanitary sewer backup can be a cause of home damage in low-lying, flood-prone areas like RLA #19.
+Sanitary sewer backup can be a cause of home damage in low-lying, flood-prone areas like RLA #36.
 The installation of backflow prevention valves on your sanitary sewer lines is highly recommended.